-How to Share a Bathroom With Roommates And Not Go Completely Insane
+How to Share a Bathroom Without Going Insane

 When you live with someone else for the first time, sharing a bathroom can get a bit messy — both literally, and in terms of boundaries.
 You both use the same space to shower, wash your face, brush your teeth, dry and brush your hair, get ready for work, get ready for parties, and catch up on gossip (look, bathroom socializing is a thing, OK?)
 You share toilet paper, and you share cleaning supply costs.
 But no matter how close the two of you are with each other, there are some things you should never share.
 You may already know that lipgloss can spread cold sores, but — surprise! — bars of soap can be war zones for germs.
 A toilet bowl alone can harbor up to 500 million individual bacteria cells (gross), and really commonplace things — like towels and toothbrush dispensers — can be problematic if you're not careful.